1jss/C9-gui/README.md

 The foundational layer of drawing is handled in `draw_shapes.h`, where functions for directly drawing superellipses of different types.
 These should normaly not be used directly by the library user, but only by the rendereer (`renderer.h`) that draws the Element tree.
 The layout of the tree is calculated in `layout.h`.

 ## Prerequisites
-SDL2, SDL2_ttf and SDL2_image libraries are required to compile and run this project.
+SDL2 and SDL2_image libraries are required to compile and run this project.

 ### MacOS
-Download sdl2, sdl2_ttf and sdl2_image from official releases and move them to `/Library/Frameworks`
+Download sdl2 and sdl2_image from official releases and move them to `/Library/Frameworks` https://stackoverflow.com/questions/60202947/vscode-intellisense-not-recognising-sdl-image-extension-library-for-sdl-framewor
-https://stackoverflow.com/questions/60202947/vscode-intellisense-not-recognising-sdl-image-extension-library-for-sdl-framewor

 ## Compiling and running

 ### Clang
-Compiling with SDL2, SDL2_ttf and SDL2_image:
+Compiling with SDL2 and SDL2_image:
-`clang -std=c99 -Wall -Wextra  -F /Library/Frameworks -framework SDL2 -framework SDL2_ttf -framework SDL2_image main.c -o main`
+`clang -std=c99 -Wall -Wextra  -F /Library/Frameworks -framework SDL2 -framework SDL2_image main.c -o main`

-`clang $(sdl2-config --cflags --libs) -lSDL2_ttf -lSDL2_image -o main main.c`
+`clang $(sdl2-config --cflags --libs) -lSDL2_image -o main main.c`

 Running:
 `./main`